adibzailan/batch_rename/README.md

 This will launch the application with a splash screen, followed by the main graphical user interface.
 From here, you can:

+1. Wait for the splash screen to complete its initialization process
-1. Select the source folder by clicking the "Browse" button
+2. Select the source folder by clicking the "Browse" button
-2. Use CTRL+Click and Shift+Click to select multiple files in the file list
+3. Use CTRL+Click and Shift+Click to select multiple files in the file list
-3. Choose a renaming option: "Add prefix and/or suffix" or "Swap characters"
+4. Choose a renaming option: "Add prefix and/or suffix" or "Swap characters"
-4. Enter the necessary information for the chosen renaming option
+5. Enter the necessary information for the chosen renaming option
-5. Preview the changes in real-time in the preview list
+6. Preview the changes in real-time in the preview list
-6. Click "Rename Files" to execute the renaming operation
+7. Click "Rename Files" to execute the renaming operation
-7. Use "Undo Rename" if you need to revert the changes
+8. Use "Undo Rename" if you need to revert the changes

 ## Packaging the Application